Values Statement

 - Committee may ask you to stop any behaviour that is not explicitly disallowed here

-- No harassment: if someone asks you to stop interacting with them, do not use our spaces to circumvent this
+- No bullying or harrassment.
+If someone asks you to stop interacting with them, do not use our spaces to circumvent this.

 - This Code of Conduct applies to all HackSoc spaces, online or physical, public or private